 We also encourage submissions of you enjoying your AMC vehicles – be it back in the day or modern times.
 If you have a fun snapshot showing your AMC being used, feel free to submit it with a brief caption.

-Online PDF issues of American Motoring should be back online by November.
-You can still access the last five issues of American Motoring via FlipSnack, our online page-flip version of the magazine.
+Members can access the last six issues of American Motoring via FlipSnack, our online page-flip version of the magazine.
 These are password protected, please email firstname.lastname@example.org if you need the passwords to access.

-If you have any articles or information to submit for American Motoring, please email it to John at email@example.com
+If you have any articles or information to submit for American Motoring, please email it to Ian at email@example.com

 Classified ads can be sent to Hal Souers at firstname.lastname@example.org

 Contributions to American Motoring are welcomed, and all material accepted is subject to editing and/or revision at the discretion of the Editor.
 The act of submitting articles, information, or any other materials shall not constitute an expressed warranty by the contributor, to this publication, that such material is original and in no way an infringement on the rights of others.
 Contributions should be sent to the Newsletter Editor only.